Climate change is a global challenge that requires a global response.

 Singapore ratified the United Nations Framework Convention on Climate Change (UNFCCC) in 1997, acceded to the Kyoto Protocol in 2006, and also ratified the amendments on the second commitment period (from 2012 to 2020) of the Kyoto Protocol in 2014.
 At the 21st Conference of the Parties to the UNFCCC (COP-21) in Paris on 12 December 2015, countries adopted the Paris Agreement, a universal and legally-binding agreement on post-2020 climate action.
 Singapore ratified the Agreement on 21 September 2016 in New York together with 30 other countries.
 The Paris Agreement entered into force on 4 November 2016, 30 days after it crossed the double threshold of 55 Parties ratifying and the total emissions of ratifying Parties exceeding 55% of global greenhouse gas emissions.
 Following three years of negotiations, Parties subsequently agreed to conclude the Paris Agreement Work Programme (PAWP), stipulating the modalities, procedures and guidelines for the implementation of the Paris Agreement, during COP-24 in Katowice, Poland in December 2018.

-Although Singapore accounts for less than 0.2 percent of global carbon emissions, we have made significant efforts domestically to reduce our emissions.
+Although Singapore accounts for around 0.11 percent of global carbon emissions, we have made significant efforts domestically to reduce our emissions.
 About 95 percent of our electricity is generated from natural gas – the cleanest form of fossil fuel, and we have implemented policies to cap vehicle growth and manage vehicular emissions.
 Our small size, however, limits our ability to draw on alternative energy such as solar, wind or nuclear.
 Nonetheless, we firmly believe that it is important for all countries to contribute to global efforts to combat climate change, with each doing its best based on principles of common but differentiated responsibilities, respective capabilities and national circumstances.

 Singapore also strongly believes in contributing through training and capacity-building, so that fellow developing countries can take effective action on climate change.
 Singapore provides technical assistance bilaterally, as well as jointly with other countries and international organisations.
 We established a dedicated Climate Action Package (CAP) under the Singapore Cooperation Programme.
-The CAP, which will run for three years beginning in 2018, aims to help develop capacity in ASEAN in areas such as climate science, flood management, and disaster risk reduction.
+The CAP, which will run for three years beginning in 2018, aims to help develop capacity in developing countries in areas such as climate science, flood management, and disaster risk reduction.

 SINGAPORE'S CLIMATE ACTION PLAN